Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/README.md

 * Checkout
   * Checkout for the users details, billing information and payment details
-  *  If not a registed user it will be asked to sign in or register
+  *  If not a registered user it will be asked to sign in or register
   * Proceed to payment button or adjust basket button

 * Profile